GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 #### Specialize
 If you specialize as a berserk, you gain the following:
-Receiving wounds can now extend the duration of your rage just as successfully inflicting a wound would, if you choose.
+Receiving wounds can now extend the duration of your rage just as successfully as inflicting a wound would, if you choose.
 While in your battlerage trance, you gain a +2 bonus to your incapacitation saves.
 You are now affected by your Warcry ability.
 You may now use your War Cry ability an additional time per encounter, so long as it is the first round and you do not have all of your hitpoints.